davidly/ntvcm/README.md

 NTVCM can be built to target real-mode DOS using the Watcom compiler.
 Details in mwatcom.bat.

 The two versions of Turbo Pascal and the apps they generate use a tiny fraction of Z80 instructions.
 It took a day to implement the instructions for Turbo Pascal, and three more days to implement the full instruction set.
-Getting the undocumented featuers to work took an extra couple days.
+Getting the undocumented features to work took an extra couple days.
 The invaluable resources required to do that are listed in x80.cxx.
 No single resource was 100% correct or complete.
 It takes a village :)

     NT Virtual CP/M 2.2 Machine: emulates a CP/M 2.2 i8080/Z80 runtime environment